aws-samples/redshift-immersionday-labs/lab3/README.md

 Redshift also uses a specific Sort Column to know in advance what values of a column are in a given block, and to skip reading that entire block if the values it contains don’t fall into the range of a query.
 In this sample, queries are based on customer related information (region), making the customer key a good fit for distribution key, and the filters are made on order date ranges, so using it as a sort key helps execution.

 1. Create the orders table with default settings, this time changing DISTKEY to customer key and SORTKEY to order date.
 ```
 CREATE TABLE orders_v1 (
   o_orderkey int8 NOT NULL PRIMARY KEY                             ,
-  o_custkey int8 NOT NULL DISTKEY REFERENCES customer_v3(c_custkey),
+  o_custkey int8 NOT NULL                                          ,
   o_orderstatus char(1) NOT NULL                                   ,
   o_totalprice numeric(12,2) NOT NULL                              ,
-  o_orderdate date NOT NULL SORTKEY                                ,
+  o_orderdate date NOT NULL                                        ,
   o_orderpriority char(15) NOT NULL                                ,
   o_clerk char(15) NOT NULL                                        ,
   o_shippriority int4 NOT NULL                                     ,
   o_comment varchar(79) NOT NULL
-);
+) DISTKEY (o_custkey) SORTKEY(o_orderdate);
 ```

 2. Import data from the existing table into this table, clean up storage, and build statistics.